akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 2. Wait for the stream to complete, so that a commit request has been made for all offsets of all processed messages (via `commitScaladsl()` or `commitJavadsl()`).
 3. `Consumer.Control.shutdown()` to wait for all outstanding commit requests to finish and stop the Kafka Consumer.

-The example belows shows the `commitableSource` in combination with batched offset commits.
+To manage this shutdown process, use the `Consumer.DrainingControl` by combining the `Consumer.Control` with the sink's materialized completion future in `mapMaterializedValue'.
+That control offers the method `drainAndShutdown` which implements the process descibed above.
 It is recommended to use the same shutdown mechanism also when not using batching to avoid potential race conditions, depending on the exact layout of the stream.

 Scala
 : @@ snip [streamShutdownBatched](../../test/scala/sample/scaladsl/ConsumerExample.scala) { #shutdownCommitableSource }